DTM Legal looks at the options a company faces when they have doubts about compromising during mediation.

 5. Relationships are less likely to be saved in court proceedings – parties’ positions become entrenched during court proceedings which can mean irreversible damage.
 There is less chance of the parties shaking hands and talking again after court proceedings whereas there is a greater possibility of this happening after mediation as the parties will have agreed their own conclusions.

 Mediation may not be perfect or even suitable in some circumstances but a failed mediation can have significant implications for the parties involved.
+For more information, contact our dispute resolution department.

 Contact Jim Morris